stefantalpalaru/cherokee2nginx/README.md

 ## description

-cherokee2nginx.py is script for the partial conversion of Cherokee configuration files into the Nginx equivalents.
+cherokee2nginx.py is a script for the partial conversion of Cherokee configuration files into the Nginx equivalents.
 Some manual editing of the resulting file will be required.
 The supported configuration keys are limited to what the author(s) needed.
 Contributions are welcome.